 Named for Craig M. Cogut ‘75 and Deborah Cogut in recognition of their generous support, the Cogut Center for the Humanities was launched in the fall of 2003 as the Brown Humanities Center to support collaborative research among scholars in the humanities.
 Today, through its fellowship, grant, and distinguished visitors programs, and regularly scheduled events, the Cogut Center strives to:

-- Foster innovative work in the humanities and related disciplines
+- Foster innovative and collaborative work in the humanities and related disciplines

 - Sustain and nurture international perspectives at Brown in an era of increasing globalization